GSA/ficam-playbooks/_piv/network/04_accounts.md

 *Account linking* refers to the process of associating a certificate on a user's PIV credential with their domain account.

+{% include alert-warning.html heading="Warning" content="Microsoft HIGHLY recommends that all customers who use CAC, smart card, or certificate-based authentication with AltSecID to IMMEDIATELY change the registry key on domain controllers prior to installing the KB5014754 May 2022 updates.
+See [KB5014754—Certificate-based authentication changes on Windows domain controllers](https://support.microsoft.com/en-us/topic/kb5014754-certificate-based-authentication-changes-on-windows-domain-controllers-ad2c23b0-15d8-4340-a468-4d4f3b188f16){:target="_blank"}{:rel="noopener noreferrer"} for more information.
+The Cybersecurity & Infrastructure Security Agency (CISA) has also “Temporarily Removed” the CVE because of the impact that the update caused.
+If you haven't implemented AltSecIDs, wait for further guidance from CISA or Microsoft." %}

 ## Comparing altSecurityIdentities and User Principal Name
 There are two account linking attributes to choose from:
 - altSecurityIdentities (_recommended_)